Lesotho: Sport and culture

 The cuisine of Lesotho includes African traditions and British influences.
 The national dish of Lesotho is Motoho, a fermented sorghum porridge.
 Some staple foods include pap, or 'mealies', a cornmeal porridge covered with a sauce consisting of vegetables.
 Tea and locally brewed beer are choices for beverages.
 Lesotho is famed for its fermented ginger beer.
-Sishenyama is regularly sold independently throughout Lesotho with side-dishes such as cabbage, pap and baked bean salad.
+Chesanyama is regularly sold independently throughout Lesotho with side-dishes such as cabbage, pap and baked bean salad.

 The national dress revolves around the Basotho blanket, a covering made originally of wool.
 Most of the Basotho blanket is now made out of acrylic fibres.
 The main manufacturer of the Basotho blanket is Aranda, which has a factory over the border in South Africa.

 British influence in Lesotho is visible through the remnants of trading posts that were operated from the 18th century into the 20th century.
 These are in the villages of Roma, Ramabantana, Ha Matala, Malealea and Semonkong.
 In the past, these lodges were employed in the sale of fuel, grains, mealie meals and animals.
 Examples of San rock art can be found in the mountains throughout Basutoland.
 There are examples in the village of Ha Matela.

-The Morija Arts & Cultural Festival is held annually in the town of Morija where missionaries arrived in 1833.
+The Morija Arts & Cultural Festival is held annually in Morija where missionaries arrived in 1833.

-Basotho pony

-The Basotho pony was historically ridden into battle and in the modern day used for transport and agriculture.
+The Basotho pony was historically ridden into battle, and in the modern day is used for transport and agriculture.

-Sport

-The country's most popular sport is football.
+The country's most popular sport in Lesotho is football.

 Film and media

 Ryan Coogler, director of the 2018 film Black Panther, stated that his depiction of Wakanda was inspired by Lesotho.
 Basotho blankets "became more known" as a result of the film.

-In November 2020, the film This Is Not a Burial, It's a Resurrection became the first Lesotho film to be submitted for the Academy Award for Best International Feature Film.
+In November 2020, This Is Not a Burial, It's a Resurrection became the first Lesotho film to be submitted for the Academy Award for Best International Feature Film.